la2050/challenge/_2021/connect/generation-connect.md

   crucial time in our history and for you and your organization to provide this opportunity, we are more than grateful.”
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '20000' Describe how Los Angeles County will be different if your work is successful.: >- Our mission is to improve the quality of life for our users through participation in our programming.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '20000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '200000' Describe how Los Angeles County will be different if your work is successful.: >- Our mission is to improve the quality of life for our users through participation in our programming.
 We use our platform to safely connect two